-We all need a little help and a few fall backs now and then, and with this recipe you’ll get slightly sweet and just a hint of sassy for an absolute minimum of effort.
+We all need a little help and a few fallbacks now and then, and Crock Pot Slow Cooker Pulled Pork or Brisket fits the bill.
+And while the ingredients might seem slightly strange, what you get is slightly sweet and just a hint of sassy for an absolute minimum of effort.
 With just minutes of actual work, you’ll be rewarded with a mound of “barbecue” just waiting to be zipped up with your favorite sauce.

 A five-pound pork shoulder or brisket will give you about eight to nine cups of “barbecued” meat.
 It’s a great amount for a party or a potluck, and a great recipe to serve tonight and stash some away later in the freezer for another time.
 As far as pricing, in most areas the pork shoulder is a fraction of the cost of brisket.